Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-60-the-calm-and-the-storm.md

 “Oh.
 Yeah.”
 Vemik looked like that was the kind of thing he kept *‘forgetting’* in the hopes that everyone else would forget it too.

 “Secondly, you’re *hardly* one to talk.
-You’ve got Singer *and* Tilly---yes, we all know what you two are *’sampling’* when you go off on *‘research trips’* big guy---”
+You’ve got Singer *and* Tilly - yes, we all know what you two are *’sampling’* when you go off on *‘research trips’* big guy - ”

 “And every pretty girl when he visits other tribes, too!” the Singer added.
 She tickled Vemik’s ear with her tailtip.

-“---Exactly.
+“ - Exactly.
 And also, you should know by now I’ve got no shame in my game these days.
 We’ll fuck however much we want!
 I expect better teasing from you in the future.”

 “A challenge?”
 Vemik grinned an enormously fang-filled grin.
 “Hmm.
 Tacos first.”